MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 }
 ```

-## Enable or disable Mobile Center Crashes at runtime
+## Enable or disable App Center Crashes at runtime

-You can enable and disable Mobile Center Crashes at runtime.
+You can enable and disable App Center Crashes at runtime.
 If you disable it, the SDK will not do any crash reporting for the app.

 ```java
 Crashes.setEnabled(false);
 ```

-To enable Mobile Center Crashes again, use the same API but pass `true` as a parameter.
+To enable App Center Crashes again, use the same API but pass `true` as a parameter.

 ```java
 Crashes.setEnabled(true);